 Seven Weeks!
 Seven Bestselling Authors!

-Like last year, the online school will fill up very quickly, so register soon.
+Like the past two years, the online school will fill up very quickly, so register soon.
 Visit ITW’s Online Thriller School for more information.

 The Thriller Roundtable

 Whether you’re a fan or an author, you’ll want to join the Thriller Roundtable discussions at The Big Thrill website, where each week a new group of authors discuss everything from what they love about writing thrillers, to what they’ve learned, and more.